raiyanshadow/destiny-2-macros/readme.md

 I am in no way responsible if you get banned using these, use it at your own risk.
 However, I think Bungie is leniant and doesn't usually ban you for macros.

+# Latest Update:
+- 2021-08-16: Added killswitch feature to all macros!
+All you have to do is press 0, and your macro will instantly stop.
+It won't close the file, so you can press the keybind again to initiate the macro.
+- 2021-08-16: Anti-AFK macro added.

 # List of current macros:
 - Double Slug (To use, first place 2 anarchy shots, then switch to your ENERGY weapon.
 It will automatically ADS.
 Requires 2 shotgun dexterity.
 Keybind: Ctrl+4)
 - Quad Swapping (To use, be ready with your Xenophage.
 It will automatically ADS.
 Requires 1 machine gun and 1 shotgun dexterity.
 Keybind: Ctrl+5)
+- Anti-AFK (To use, be ready with any weapon, preferably a weapon with lots of ammo.
+Note: Uneven terrain may cause slight issues with ads coordinates.
+Keybind: Alt+4)
 - more soon...

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>